This doc includes information about the new service account authorization method, which is currently in beta.

 A user with Project IAM Admin role is needed to add the service account ID as a member in your GCP project.

-In the GCP project IAM & admin, the service account must have the Project Viewer role, or the Stackdriver Account Viewer permission.
+In the GCP project IAM & admin, the service account must have the Project Viewer role.

 For user account authorization: